VerdiB/wp_allergenen_free/allergens-dietary/README.md

 - Allergen title visible when hovering over it
 - A submenu with info about the plugin
 - A standard image for an allergen without an image selected
-- The possibility to edit existing icons of our default allergens for premium users
 - UK translations
 - UX/conform front-end
 - Made the plugin wordpress theme friendly
-- The option to delete a custom allergy for premium users

 # Allergens Dietary Ictoria - V0.17.1.1